 It’s also important to pour over the ganache when the cake is completely cooled so you don’t end up with chocolate soup at the bottom of your bundt cake.
 To get that perfect drip, top your cake when the ganache is still warm.
 And by warm I mean, top it RIGHT after you’ve made it.
 Otherwise you won’t get those gorgeous drips down the side of the cake.

 Peppermint extract is VERY strong so you only need the tiniest bit.
 For this cake, I left it out of the cake itself to make sure it didn’t overpower the chocolate.
 If you’d like your cake to be a bit stronger, I recommend adding just 1/4 teaspoon of peppermint extract into the cake.

 The ganache holds all of the peppermint flavor which may seem like it’s not enough but trust me, you can taste it!
 Once you add the crushed candy canes on top, the entire cake comes together.

-- Spice Cake with Brown Butter Cream Cheese Frosting
+- Old Fashioned Spice Cake With Brown Butter Cream Cheese Frosting

 - Apple Cider Bundt Cake